porterbmoody/balmingilead/content/posts/Pornography.md

 ---

+## Pornography

-After jerking, do you ever feel like this dude??
+After watching pornography or masturbating or both, do you ever feel like this dude??

 ![yo!!](/images/posts/sad.jpeg)

 Or do you ever feel unworthy to do this because you messed up so many times the past week?